36 Drought-tolerant Plants with Names and Pictures

 Pig's Ear Plant also called Round-leafed Navel-wort, Silver Pig's Ears or Round-leafed Cotyledon bears grey-green leaves covered with a white powdery substance which helps them to reflect light and allows them to conserve water.

-Silver Pig's Ears like Cotyledon velutina (Velvet Pig's Ears) bears leaves with a resemblance to a pig's ear, and hence the common name.
+Silver Pig's Ears like its cousin, Cotyledon velutina (Velvet Pig's Ears), bears leaves with a resemblance to a pig's ear, and hence the common name.

-Cotyledon orbiculata requires very bright light to full sunlight, average warmth and moderately moist, rich, well-drained soil.
+Cotyledon orbiculata requires very bright light to full sunlight, warmth of 16-260C, humidity of 50-55% and moderately moist, rich, well-drained, succulents soil coupled with monthly feeding during the growing season.
 Learn how to grow and care for Pig's Ear Plant.

 27. Sago Palm (Cycas revoluta)